 GDP Growth Rate in Austria averaged 0.36 percent from 1996 until 2021, reaching an all time high of 11.80 percent in the third quarter of 2020 and a record low of -10.70 percent in the second quarter of 2020.
 This page provides - Austria GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Austria GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-GDP Growth Rate in Austria is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Austria to stand at 0.50 in 12 months time.
-In the long-term, the Austria GDP Growth Rate is projected to trend around 0.30 percent in 2020, according to our econometric models.
+GDP Growth Rate in Austria is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Rate in Austria to stand at 0.60 in 12 months time.
+In the long-term, the Austria GDP Growth Rate is projected to trend around 0.70 percent in 2022 and 0.50 percent in 2023, according to our econometric models.